Tuesday, May 8, 2012

 Mimie and I liked Cracker Barrel a lot.

-From the moment I pulled into the parking lot I immediately had flash backs of conversations we had and people we were with, at that particular Cracker Barrel.
-The last time we were there it was a good day.
+From the moment I pulled into the parking lot, I immediately had flashbacks of conversations we had and people we were with at that particular Cracker Barrel.
+The last time we were there, it was a good day.
 It was my birthday.

 The space shuttle had planned its last launch ever that day.
 All I could remember thinking was, "That damn thing better take off.
-I mean it's my birthday.
+I mean, it's my birthday.
 That would be one hell of a candle."

 Now I'm here alone with my son, Christopher.

 "Talk about becoming one with the restaurant.
 She fits right in this homely feel."
-It's a mean thought I know.
+It's a mean thought, I know.
 I should have just stayed home.

 She was a young girl.
 Thick legs, brown skirt on, about 2 sizes too small.
-Her dress was so tight it effected the way she walked.
+Her dress was so tight it affected the way she walked.
 She looked like someone right out of a Norman Rockwell photo.
 Typical for this restaurant.
-I guess she felt my bad vibe and placed me way in the back of the restaurant where there were no other patrons within twelve tables of us.
+I guess she felt my bad vibe and placed me in the back of the restaurant where there were no other patrons within twelve tables of us.
 So much for being around life.
 I guess I got my isolation.

 "Holy shit, those cigarettes do exist."
 I think to myself.
 Dennis Hopper asked for a Chesterfield from Christopher Walken in True Romance."
 Makes me want to take up smoking.